 Francis “Ken” Duane, CEO of Heritage Brands and North America Wholesale at PVH Corporation – one of the world’s largest apparel companies, tells how our professional healthcare chaplains have helped him and others heal

 T. Michael Long, past Board Chairman of HealthCare Chaplaincy Network, talks about the importance of professional spiritual and chaplaincy care in providing excellent healthcare and our contributions to the field

 Provider of professional chaplaincy clinical services in leading health care institutions.
 Including Memorial Sloan Kettering Cancer Center, NYU Langone Medical Center, Hospital for Special Surgery, New York Hospital Queens, St. Mary’s Center, and Winthrop University Hospital.

 ChaplainsOnHand® is the first-ever professional quality online service to provide spiritual comfort for people who are seriously ill and their caregivers – whoever they are, whatever they believe, wherever they are.
 It includes ChatWithAChaplain, which lets people in spiritual distress connect with a professional chaplain.

 Students consistently praise our Clinical Pastoral Education program, accredited by the Association for Clinical Pastoral Education, for how well it trains them to provide compassionate spiritual care.

-We’re an innovator in Online Continuing Professional Education.
-With the California State University Institute for Palliative Care, we created the first online Continuing Professional Education course to prepare board certified chaplains for palliative care subspecialty certification, and new online resources are being developed.
+We’re an innovator in online Professional Continuing Education.
+With the California State University Institute for Palliative Care, we created the first online Professional Continuing Education course to prepare board certified chaplains for palliative care subspecialty certification.

 A Research Leader